Ensuring your data answers the right questions for 1:1 hyper-personalization

 72% of companies place “personalizing the customer experience” at the top of the list for opportunities to improve the customer’s on-site experience.
 Yet, with the right personalization platform, businesses can do more than just collect the right data—they can understand, interpret, and act on it.

 While there are many ways to gather and interpret customer data, there is one solution that can help your business to intelligently leverage the right data dimensions.
-ZineOne’s AI-driven Intelligent Customer Engagement (ICE) platform leverages predictive models based on in-session user behavior paired with historic and environmental conditions to achieve 90+% accuracy detecting customer action.
+ZineOne’s AI-driven Intelligent Customer Engagement (ICE) platform leverages predictive models based on in-session user behavior paired with historic and environmental conditions to achieve up to 90% accuracy detecting customer action.
 Contact ZineOne to discover how our solution is the right tool for your 1:1 personalization efforts.